anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ### Task 1: Header Section

 **User Story:**
-As an artist or content manager, I want to see a clear page header with navigation controls
+As an artist, I want to see a clear page header with navigation controls
 so that I can easily identify the current page and navigate back to the main song analytics page.

 **Acceptance Criteria:**